 To update Sublime Text Editor to the latest version, execute the commands given below:

-sudo apt update sudo apt --only-upgrade sublime-text
+sudo apt --only-upgrade sublime-text

 Alternatively, you can use the Snap Store to update the Sublime Editor.
 For this step, use the snap